Dress Code Reviews

 Patch Saves Cosplayer!

-We would love to hear your feedback, please do so by posting it on our facebook page :)
+We would love to hear your feedback,

 - An interesting quirky shop with lovely staff and gift ideas 5/5 - Jenny

 - Lovely customer service and amazing selection of alternative gifts, clothes and vinyls.
 5/5 - James